 It’s a fact!
 Anyone can compost wherever they live.
 And, everyone should get into the practice of composting all organically recyclable materials.
 It doesn’t matter whether you live in the country, the suburbs, or a city.
 Composting projects are popping up everywhere.

 It’s a “slam dunk” to compost in rural areas.
 You’re out in the country and vegetation is plentiful.
-There’s plenty of room to place a compost pile, and let nature decompose the material over time.
+There’s plenty of room to place a compost pile and let nature decompose the material over time.

-The compost pile is not unsightly at all out in rural areas.
+The pile is not unsightly at all out in rural areas.
 Rather, you expect to see it near country gardens.
 You will also see many compost bins, barrels, and a fair number of composters.

 Home gardeners generally know and appreciate the value of compost for their gardens.
 So, most home gardeners practice composting in some form.